ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 #### Lazer performs worse than stable for me.
 What gives?

 While on most modern hardware we see lazer outperform stable, there are always edge cases when each user has a different hardware configuration.
-In our short-term roadmap, we are looking to support Direct X (aka "compatibility mode" on stable) and Vulkan, which both have better driver support than OpenGL across all hardware.
+In our short-term roadmap, we are looking to support DirectX (aka "compatibility mode" on stable) and Vulkan, which both have better driver support than OpenGL across all hardware.
 Once this is implemented, performance on hardware like Intel integrated chipsets will improve greatly.

 ### Providing feedback